 One word of caution:

 Pure, unflavoured casein powder is not delicious!
-It can however be easily masked, in a flavor-packed smoothie for example.
-When you purchase our Clean Casein, we’ll send you a pdf of our easy, tasty casein recipes.
+It can, however, be easily masked, in a flavour-packed smoothie for example.

 Disclaimer: The information contained in this blog should not be used to treat or diagnose disease or health problems and is provided for your information only.